 It is also worth remembering that the same ideogram had different meanings during its history in both Japan and China.
 Bearing this in mind, I will now present the ideograms in japanese language which are composed with the kanji for woman.

 Below we will see only single ideograms and not the junction of ideograms.
 The ideograms that we are going to talk about below and their components may not have an absolute meaning or are currently in disuse.
 Do not try to use this article to learn new vocabulary.

 好 – Like in Japanese

-For some reason the Chinese or Japanese think that the best ideogram to represent jealousy and envy is a woman holding a stone or jewel. [妬] is nothing less than the joining of woman [女] and stone [石].
+For some reason the Chinese or Japanese think that the best ideogram to represent jealousy and envy is a woman holding a stone or jewel. [妬] is nothing less than the junction of woman [女] and stone [石].
 The verb formed by the ideogram is netamu [妬む].

 Another word that also means envy or jealousy is shitto [嫉妬].
-Note that this word also contains another ideogram with a woman radical [女].
+Note that this word also contains another ideogram with a woman stem [女].
 Did you know that this other ideogram also means envy and jealousy?